nguyenphuchntt/KTPM_forum/README.md

   - Like/dislike posts and comments

 - Content Discovery
+  - Sort posts by created date (Default)
+  - Filter posts by user's own
+  - Filter posts liked by user
   - Filter posts by categories
-  - Filter posts by created date

 ## Project Structure